KAY Hay

 The abyss.

 Deep.
 Infinite.
 Its eyes staring into mine, hollow as the sockets of time itself.
-(Missing words.)
+And I stared back—not in fear, but in recognition.

 I felt the weight of the years pressing upon me, suffocating me.
 I dulled my senses, dimmed the ember of my existence, let the shadows swallow me whole.
 In obscurity, I sought my final refuge—where truth and lies are no longer distinct, where the whispers of the past dissolve into the hush of the void.